- About Matt

 World Record Holder for the Highest Altitude Reached by a Taxi – 17,143ft.

 Matt has lived and worked across three continents and after completing his degree he served for six years in the Royal Air Force flying Tucanos and Hawks before being subject to the UK Defence cuts.
-Since his teenage years he has travelled to over one hundred countries.
-Some of the more interesting include: Argentina, Bolivia, Bosnia, Botswana, Chile, China, Falkland Islands, Indonesia, Iran, Kazakhstan, Kenya, Lesotho, Nepal, Norway, Russia, Peru, the Philippines, Saudi Arabia, Tanzania, Tibet, Turkmenistan, the UAE, Ukraine, Uzbekistan and Zambia.
+Since his teenage years he has travelled to over one hundred and twenty countries.
+Some of the more interesting include: Argentina, Bhutan, Bolivia, Botswana, Chile, China, the Falkland Islands, Iran, Kazakhstan, Kenya, Lesotho, Mongolia, Nepal, Norway, Russia, Peru, the Philippines, Saudi Arabia, Tanzania, Tibet, Turkmenistan, the UAE, Ukraine, Uzbekistan and Zambia.
 He is the Director of the Explorers Club (Hong Kong Chapter) and over the years has been sponsored by big brands such as GoPro.
 He is an Adventure Consultant for Red Bull, a pioneer for the Adventurists, a qualified Wilderness First Responder, Commercial and Paramotor Pilot.

 As a British Military Overseas Expedition Leader he led several multi-discipline expeditions across the world and gained experience in the selection of HM Forces next generation of Officers.
 He has ascended various famous peaks across five continents, with the highest being just short of 20,000ft (6000m).